Moon-Raven/mazes/README.md

-# Maze Generators and Solver
+# Maze Generators and a maze solver

 The project consists of two maze generators and one maze solver.
 The mazes in this project are generated either using randomized Prim's algorithm, or using depth-first search.
 Mazes are solved using breath-first search to find the exiting node.